-The peer-reviewed open access journal Le foucaldien (French adj. foucaldien, masculine: qui découle de la pensée de Michel Foucault ou s'y apparente) publishes interdisciplinary research along the lines of the philosopher and historian Michel Foucault (1926–1984) in English, German, and French.
-It mainly focuses on updating and operationalizing Foucauldian concepts and approaches in preferably plain language.
-Possible subjects might include:
+The peer-reviewed open-access journal Le foucaldien publishes interdisciplinary research along the lines of the philosopher and historian Michel Foucault (1926–1984) in English, German, and French.
+It focuses on updating, operationalizing, and criticizing Foucauldian concepts and approaches in plain language.
+The journal is aimed at:

 - research about Foucault's thought in the sense of its interpretation, historicization, and contextualization;

-- research using Foucauldian concepts and methods like archaeology and genealogy, discourse and dispositif, heterotopia, biopower, parrhesia, etc.;
+- research using Foucauldian concepts and methods such as archaeology and genealogy, discourse and dispositif, heterotopia, biopower, parrhesia, etc.;

-- research confronting Foucault's work with more current approaches like media studies, digital humanities, post-colonialism, new materialism;
+- research confronting Foucault's work with more current approaches in, for example, media studies, digital humanities, science and technology studies;

 - research along and even beyond Foucauldian lines such as surveillance studies and governmentality studies.

 The journal is published online as a continuous volume and issue throughout the year.
-Articles are published as soon as they are ready to ensure that there are no unnecessary delays in getting content publicly available.
+Articles are published as soon as they are ready to avoid unnecessary delays in getting knowledge publicly available.
 Special collections of articles are published as part of the normal issue, but also within a separate collection page.

 Open Access Policy

-The journal's publisher, Open Library of Humanities focuses on making content discoverable and accessible through indexing services.
+The journal's publisher, the Open Library of Humanities, focuses on making content discoverable and accessible through indexing services.
 Content is also archived around the world to ensure long-term availability.

 Open Library of Humanities journals are indexed by the following services: